Exclusive Content

 Members of NACDL receive access to exclusive content on the website along with many other benefits.

-At sentencing, defense lawyers do not listen closely as the judge reads the standard and special conditions of supervised release.
-As a result, lawyers frequently do not object to any special conditions.
-John Rhodes and Dan Donovan believe that the time is ripe to object to, and litigate, special conditions of supervised release, particularly in sex offense cases.
+At sentencing, defense lawyers do not listen closely as the judge reads the conditions of supervised release.
+As a result, they frequently do not object to any special conditions.
+John Rhodes and Dan Donovan say the time is ripe to object to, and litigate, special conditions of supervised release, particularly in sex offense cases.
 Some circuits have limited or rejected certain special conditions for sex offenders.
-The authors provide tips that will help defense counsel prevent unreasonable and unconstitutional special conditions of supervised release.
+The authors offer tips to help prevent unreasonable and unconstitutional special conditions of supervised release.

 Access to the page you selected is exclusive.